One of the secrets to getting through perimenopause, menopause and post-menopause is making some lifestyle changes.

 Originally ANZAC Day was created to honour the Australian and New Zealand Army Corps (ANZAC) who served in Gallipoli.

-According to Wikipedia ANZAC biscuits originated when wives and women’s groups sent biscuits to soldiers during World War I. They were made with ingredients that didn’t spoil easily like golden syrup, rolled oats, baking soda and boiling water.
+According to Wikipedia, ANZAC biscuits originated when wives and women’s groups sent biscuits to soldiers during World War I. They were made with ingredients that didn’t spoil easily like golden syrup, rolled oats, baking soda and boiling water.
+Interesting huh?

-Some say that’s not so.
+Although some people say that’s not correct.
 The true story is that Australasians made them at home to raise funds for the boys off at war.

 Whichever tale is accurate they’re a much-loved treat for Kiwis and Australians.
 They’re also a great fundraiser for the Returned and Services League of Australia (RSL) and the Royal New Zealand Returned Services Association (RSA).